gwendall/way.js/README.md

 ```

 **way.restore()**
 Restores the data saved in localStorage.
 If [selector] is omitted, all data in localStorage will be restored in-memory.
-Called on $(document).ready by default.
+Called on $(document).ready by default (can be changed with [global options](https://github.com/Gwendall/way.js#global-options)).
 ```javascript
 way.restore();
 ```